Updated: Jun 9

 Stellina only has one button: the ON/OFF power button.
 It also does not have any kind of focuser.
 Focusing is achieved automatically by the onboard computer and rectifies itself if there is a drop in temperature during the night.
 Stellina also has its own dew heater, which activates automatically if it senses humidity on the optic system.
 And, the icing on the cake?
 It also has a rain sensor function which will make the computer system close the telescope to protect the lens when the weather becomes rainy.

-At the time of writing this review, Stellina costs $3,999 + tax in the United States and is available for purchase at OPT.
+At the time of writing this review, Stellina costs $3,999 + tax in the United States.
 It costs 3 999 € in Europe.

 Weight: 24.7 lb